Somatic Overgrowth & Related Syndromes

 Test Order Options

-Focused vs. Comprehensive Analysis – The gene content of each orderable test is not changing (see gene lists below), but we have changed the way in which we analyze the sequencing data.
-Since many of these DoSM share phenotypes related to overgrowth, vascular malformations, and/or skin lesions, we have found that reflexive reanalysis of an expanded set of genes known to be driving DoSM improves the diagnostic yield for compelling cases with initially negative findings.
+Focused vs. Comprehensive Analysis – Clinicians ordering the PIK3CA-Related Overgrowth Spectrum panel or a Custom panel may choose between a focused or comprehensive panel option.
+Since many of these DoSM share phenotypes related to overgrowth, vascular malformations, and/or skin lesions, we have found that with certain phenotypes, reflexive reanalysis of an expanded set of genes known to be driving DoSM improves the diagnostic yield for compelling cases with initially negative findings.
 Based on this experience, we

 believe that client-driven decisions at the time of ordering will result in a faster and more efficient diagnostic outcome.
-Our revised requisition now contains selectable options for sequence data analysis: 1) selection of a focused analysis will result in the evaluation of only the gene(s) included in the ordered subset.
-A negative result will trigger reporting of a negative finding (no pathogenic or likely pathogenic variants) or inconclusive finding (variants of unknown significance); 2) selection of comprehensive analysis includes an initial evaluation of the focused gene(s) only, and if a pathogenic or likely pathogenic (P/LP) variant is identified, the analysis ends and a report is generated.
-However, if no P/LP variants are initially identified from the ordered subset, then a comprehensive analysis automatically occurs, and any P/LP variants identified from our comprehensive list of 37 DoSM-associated genes is reported.
+Our revised requisition now contains selectable options for either a focused or comprehensive analysis for PIK3CA and custom orders.
+Selection of a focused analysis will result in the evaluation of ONLY the gene(s) included in the ordered subset.
+A negative result will trigger reporting of a negative finding (no pathogenic or likely pathogenic variants) or inconclusive finding (variants of unknown significance).
+Selection of comprehensive analysis includes an initial evaluation of the focused gene(s) only, and if a pathogenic or likely pathogenic (P/LP) variant is identified, the analysis ends and a report is generated.
+However, if no P/LP variants are initially identified from the ordered subset, then a comprehensive analysis automatically occurs, and any P/LP variants identified from our comprehensive list of 75 DoSM-associated genes is reported.
 If no P/LP variants are identified after comprehensive analysis, we generate a report with negative or inconclusive findings.

 Available Tests and Gene Lists